Restrict available tools (whitelist)tools: - Read - Write - Edit - Bash - Glob - Grep

 Tool Permissions

-Section titled “Tool Permissions”Control which Claude Code tools an agent can use with allowed_tools and denied_tools arrays.
+Section titled “Tool Permissions”Control which Claude Code tools an agent can use with tools, allowed_tools, and denied_tools arrays.
+These are top-level configuration fields.

 Section titled “Denied Tools”Explicitly block specific tools: